Time for Spring Cleaning

 Routine air duct cleaning is a must for any home.
 Air quality is the number one reason you should have those ducts cleaned.
-The exact schedule of cleaning will vary on your usage.
-If you have pets, live in a congested area or have family members who suffer from asthma and allergies, you should get them cleaned more often.
+The exact schedule of cleaning will vary based on your usage.
+If you have pets, live in a congested area, or have family members who suffer from asthma and allergies, you should get them cleaned more often.
 When is duct cleaning especially critical?

 - When you see evidence of mold growth.
 The Environmental Protection Agency (EPA) recommends having your ducts cleaned if you see substantial mold growth inside your hard surface ducts, which includes sheet metal and other components of your heating and cooling system.
 You often can’t readily see evidence of mold, which is why it’s important to have a professional check.
 Not everything that looks like mold actually IS mold, so testing should be done.

 - Excessive Dust.
-Over the years, dust, dirt and debris can build up to an excessive level, causing all of that stuff to get blown into your living space via supply registers.
+Over the years, dust, dirt, and debris can build up to an excessive level, causing all of that stuff to get blown into your living space via supply registers.

 - Allergies.
-Some dust collection is normal and shouldn’t necessarily be cause for concern; however, if anyone in your home is prone to respiratory illness, get your air ducts inspected.
+Some dust collection is normal and shouldn’t necessarily be a cause for concern; however, if anyone in your home is prone to respiratory illness, get your air ducts inspected.

 According to the U.S. Fire Administration, there are an estimated 2,900 clothes dryer fires in residential buildings, causing five deaths, 100 injuries, and $35 million in property loss each year.
 Furthermore, poor dryer venting and maintenance has resulted in $100 million each year in damages.
 That’s why you should clean out the lint trap on your dryer after every load or two, and have your dryer vent cleaned out at least once a year to prevent fires from happening.
-Dryer vents that are allowed to accumulate with dust, fiber and lint can also lead to inefficient use of your appliance, costing you more money than you should be spending in energy bills.
+Dryer vents that are allowed to accumulate with dust, fiber, and lint can also lead to inefficient use of your appliance, costing you more money than you should be spending on energy bills.